 The contemporary contexts of knowledge raise urgent questions and challenges.
 A lot of information gathering and exchange happens online now.
 The internet not only puts a world of knowledge at everyone’s fingertips, but also a universe of misinformation.
 Fake news, spurious claims of expertise, conspiracy theories, and other extreme beliefs leave people epistemically worse off – both as individuals and as societies – and foster social fragmentation and polarization.
 Scientific facts, evidence, and expertise are increasingly getting caught up in this.
 Understanding these developments better and charting solutions is thus of the utmost social importance.

 Knowledge, scientific and otherwise, is also part of life more broadly.
-It has helped to shape humanity’s past and will continue to shape the future of humanity and life on our planet.
+It has helped to shape humanity’s past and will continue to shape our future.
 It informs human curiosity, and speaks to perennial questions of meaning, purpose, morality, religion, and worldview.
 How can the sciences and humanities contribute to answering the big questions – both perennial ones and the ones raised by contemporary global challenges such as climate change, biodiversity, and geopolitics – and how have they done so in the past?
 Does scientific inquiry have limits and, if so, what are they?
+Is research value-free or inevitably value-laden?
+How has modern knowledge formation influenced human experience, for example in the relation between humans and nature (mechanization, naturalization)?
+How has our understanding of fundamental concepts and categories like ‘science’, ‘religion’, ‘culture’, ‘morality’, and ‘value’ developed over time in different historical and social contexts?

 - Abraham Kuyper Center for Science and the Big Questions